 Think of Italy and you'll immediately dream of the food, and the rolling hills of Tuscany... or the food.
 Oh, the gorgeous canals of Venice.
-Yes, but the food.
+Yes, but the food!
 Am I right?
+You know I'm right!
 Food is so much a part of Italy's culture - and each region's unique specialties are worthy of their own place on any foodie's bucket list when you eat it at the source - whether it's pizza in Naples, pesto in Liguria, or seafood in Sicily.

 And then there's Bologna and Emilia Romagna.

 Like the iconic luxury cars that also hail from this region in north central Italy, Bologna and Emilia Romagna are the Ferraris and Lamborghinis of Italian food.
 You know it's true when even other Italians admit it.
 So now you know, and you have to go.
-Here are ten foods you must try that define this delicious region.
+Whether it's your first time to Bologna, or you've been there already, here are ten foods you must try that define this delicious region.

 Bologna is known for its stuffed pastas, like this giant tortellini called tortellacci.
 A single sheet of pasta is typically stuffed with spinach, meat, onions and garlic, and sauteed with butter, maybe a little white wine, and flavorings like rosemary and pancetta.
 Yum!